 The BN (Collaborative) Program is based on the four Metaparadigm Concepts of Nursing (Person, Health, Environment, and Nursing) and the core concepts for nursing practice as organized by Jean Giddens (2017) under three categories: Health Care Recipient Concepts, Health and Illness Concepts, Professional Nursing and Health Care Concepts.

 A person is an integrated, distinct, and unique whole with biological, psychological, social, cultural, and spiritual dimensions.
-Each person has inherent value, worth and dignity, and possesses the potential for self-determination and self-reliance within her/his own ability.
+Each person has inherent value, worth and dignity, and possesses the potential for self-determination and self-reliance within that person’s own ability.
 A person has the right to be fully informed and to make decisions and choices.
 Persons include clients/individuals, families, groups, communities, and populations.

 The program prepares students to apply beginning research skills and utilize knowledge informed by evidence.
 Students are prepared to advance the profession and to provide leadership in a changing system of health care.
-Students are also taught to identify and respond to emerging nursing and health issues.

 Teaching and Learning